The Three Most Famous Dog Heroes of World War II

 Smoky – Yorkshire Terrier – US Airforce

 Last but not least, is the smallest entry in the list.
 Smoky doesn’t look like your typical military pooch, because she isn’t.
-She started life as a civilian and was found by allied troops lost in a foxhole in the New Guinea jungle.
+She started life as a civilian and was found by Allied troops lost in a foxhole in the New Guinea jungle.
 He quickly rose to the challenge, taking part in a dozen combat missions and surviving over 100 air raids.
 Her most legendary accomplishment took place on an airstrip in the Philipines.
 There he was able to quickly pull a telegraph wire through a 70-foot pipe, saving troops and engineers from having to risk enemy fire.
 He also entertained the troops with tricks and general mischief.
 For her bravery and keen sense of humor, Smoky was awarded eight battle stars.
 She’s also considered the first recorded therapy dog, for accompanying nurses to treat battlefield casualties.

 Smoky - Yorkshire Terrier war dog of World War II